Parachute

-A parachute is a device used to slow the motion of an object through an atmosphere by creating drag or, in a ram-air parachute, aerodynamic lift.
-A major application is to support people, for recreation or as a safety device for aviators, who can exit from an aircraft at height and descend safely to earth.
+A parachute is a device designed to slow an object's descent through an atmosphere by creating drag or aerodynamic lift.
+It is primarily used to safely support people exiting aircraft at height, but also serves various purposes like slowing cargo, aiding in space capsule recovery on Earth, landing spacecraft on other planets, and stabilizing vehicles or objects.
+Modern parachutes are typically made from durable fabrics like nylon and come in various shapes, such as dome-shaped, rectangular, and inverted domes, depending on their specific function.

-A parachute is usually made of a light, strong fabric.
-Early parachutes were made of silk.
-The most common fabric today is nylon.
-A parachute's canopy is typically dome-shaped, but some are rectangles, inverted domes, and other shapes.

-A variety of loads are attached to parachutes, including people, food, equipment, space capsules, and bombs.
+The concept of the parachute dates back to ancient attempts at flight.
+In AD 852, Armen Firman, in Córdoba, Spain, made the first recorded jump with a large cloak to slow his fall.
+Renaissance figures like Francesco di Giorgio Martini and Leonardo da Vinci later sketched designs resembling modern parachutes, but it was not until the 18th century that the first successful jumps occurred.
+French Louis-Sébastien Lenormand made the first public jump in 1783, and he coined the term "parachute" in 1785.
+In the following years, key advancements were made by figures like André Garnerin, with parachutes becoming lighter, more reliable, and easier to deploy.

+By the time of World War I, parachutes had become essential for aviators, and significant improvements were made to their designs, including the introduction of the backpack-style parachute by Charles Broadwick and Gleb Kotelnikov's knapsack parachute.
+After World War II, parachuting became a popular sport, and new materials like nylon replaced silk.
+Today, parachutes are used in military, recreational, and emergency situations, continuing to evolve with advances in technology and design.

 History

 Middle Ages

-In 852, in Córdoba, Spain, the Moorish man Armen Firman attempted unsuccessfully to fly by jumping from a tower while wearing a large cloak.
+In 852, in Córdoba, Spain, the Andalusian Armen Firman attempted unsuccessfully to fly by jumping from a tower while wearing a large cloak.
 It was recorded that "there was enough air in the folds of his cloak to prevent great injury when he reached the ground."

 Early Renaissance

 The earliest evidence for the true parachute dates back to the Renaissance period.
-The oldest parachute design appears in an anonymous manuscript from 1470s Renaissance Italy (British Library, Add MS 34113, fol.
+The oldest parachute design appears in a manuscript from the 1470s attributed to Francesco di Giorgio Martini (British Library, Add MS 34113, fol.
 200v), showing a free-hanging man clutching a crossbar frame attached to a conical canopy.
 As a safety measure, four straps ran from the ends of the rods to a waist belt.
+Although the surface area of the parachute design appears to be too small to offer effective air resistance and the wooden base-frame is superfluous and potentially harmful, the basic concept of a working parachute is apparent.

 The design is a marked improvement over another folio (189v), which depicts a man trying to break the force of his fall using two long cloth streamers fastened to two bars, which he grips with his hands.
-Although the surface area of the parachute design appears to be too small to offer effective air resistance and the wooden base-frame is superfluous and potentially harmful, the basic concept of a working parachute is apparent.